dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ---
 ## If I accidentally delete a default template, can I recover it?
 Yes!
-All the default templates are stored on our [Project Templates page](https://github.com/dobtco/screendoor-project-templates).
-Download the YAML file for the deleted template and then import it.
+Simply click the "Restore default templates?" link from the "Project templates" page.